Anto26/Questions-and-Answers/README.md

 A testing software, that reads from a file questions and answers and saves the name, surname and grade (max grade 10) of the user, after finishing the test.

-To add some questions and answers in the program, you just need to:
+To add some questions and answers it is just needed to:

-  -Create a text file called "questions_answers_database"
+  - Create a text file called "questions_answers_database";

-  -Write in it the question, under that four answers (read questions_answers_database.txt)
+  - Write in it a question and under that four answers;

-  -Put a '-' before the correct answer
+  - Put a '-' before the correct answer

+  - Do all the steps again

+It can be seen the current questions_answers_database.txt, to understand how to write, in the correct manner, that file.